Parker Ito: Critical reception

 While Ito has received some positive reception – Chris Kraus called a 2015 exhibition "a stunning, vertiginous private museum multiplied hundreds of times" – other critics have been less positive.
-Oliver Basciano for ArtReview described a 2014 exhibition as "I came to the conclusion that I really couldn’t give a shit...A thoughtful meditation on neoliberal politics and the dispossessed."
+Oliver Basciano for ArtReview described a 2014 exhibition: "I concluded that I really couldn’t give a s**t... a mirror, with no commentary, with nothing at stake, just a mire of Gen-Y nihilism ."

 Career

 Parker Ito is represented by Château Shatto, a Los Angeles-based art gallery owned by Olivia Barrett, Ito's relationship partner and dealer, and Beijing Art Now Gallery in Beijing, China.

-Recent solo exhibitions by the artist include CONDO, hosted by Sadie Coles HQ, London; P, Primary, Nottingham; P, Team Gallery, New York; #17, Beijing Art Now Gallery, Beijing; A Lil Taste of Cheeto in the Night, Château Shatto, Los Angeles; Maid in Heaven / En Plein Air in Hell, White Cube, London.
-Previous group exhibitions include Welcome Too Late, Kunsthal Charlottenburg, Copenhagen; LA Dreams, CFHILL, Stockholm; Bodacious, Museum of Contemporary Art, Denver; Times Museum, Guangzhou; Co-Workers, Musée d’Art Moderne de la Ville de Paris; TERRAFORMERS, Bonington Gallery, Nottingham; The Heart is a Lonely Hunter, Yarat Contemporary Art Space, Baku; Wet Paint, Institute of Contemporary Arts, London; and Everythings, Andrea Rosen, New York.
-In addition Ito has collaborated with other artists, such as Body by Body (Melissa Sachs, Cameron Soren).
+In addition to his solo work, Ito has collaborated with other artists, such as the duo Body by Body (Melissa Sachs and Cameron Soren).

 Art market

-Franklin Melendez writes "...in Parker Ito’s contentious relationship to the art market...
+Franklin Melendez writes that "in Parker Ito's contentious relationship to the art market...
 Boasted as its champion or derided as a harbinger of its collapse, Parker has remained tethered to its ebb and flow in most critical discussions of his work.
-Granted, this is far from incidental, as his production model willfully undermines (or at least fucks with) the market’s standing currencies: deliberately hyper-producing, refusing to subscribe to the usual signs of authenticity (like signatures), or exploding them to monumental proportions until they too become another visual motif."
+Granted, this is far from incidental, as his production model willfully undermines (or at least f**ks with) the market's standing currencies: deliberately hyper-producing, refusing to subscribe to the usual signs of authenticity (like signatures), or exploding them to monumental proportions until they too become another visual motif."